Five Americans freed in Iran prisoner swap land in US

 US officials long maintained that five detainees held in Iran were wrongfully imprisoned for political leverage.

-The Americans include 51-year-old businessman Siamak Namazi - who has spent nearly eight years in Tehran's notorious Evin prison - as well as businessman Emad Shargi, 59, and 67-year-old environmentalist Morad Tahbaz, who also holds British citizenship.
+The Americans include 51-year-old businessman Mr Namazi - who has spent nearly eight years in Tehran's notorious Evin prison - as well as businessman Emad Shargi, 59, and 67-year-old environmentalist Morad Tahbaz, who also holds British citizenship.

 The other two prisoners did not wish to be named.